Are Bitcoin ETFs better than self-custody?

 The math: a 25% tax savings at retirement is worth far more than a 0.25% annual expense ratio cost.
 The Roth wrapper is the whole reason ETFs are worth considering for long-term holders.

-More on the wrapper itself at /tax-strategy/asset-location/.
+More on the wrapper itself at Asset Location: Which Accounts Hold Which Assets.

 The bear case on ETFs: "you're paying 0.25%/year to hold Bitcoin someone else custodies."
 It's a fair critique.
 Let's run the numbers.